 These pans are created to take up less space and can be used over a jet boil.
 Read on for our list of the best frying pans for your next backpacking trip.

-Best Backpacking Frying Pan of 2020
+Best Backpacking Frying Pan

 Jetboil Summit Non-Stick Camping Skillet